openSUSE/news-o-o/_posts/2025/2025-04-01-tw-monthly-update-march.md

 For more details on the change logs for the month, visit the [openSUSE Factory mailing list](https://lists.opensuse.org/archives/list/factory@lists.opensuse.org/).

 ### New Features and Enhancements
-[GNOME 48](https://release.gnome.org/48/): This release brings notification stacking to reduce clutter, and delivers major performance gains, including dynamic triple buffering and faster file browsing in Files.
+**[GNOME 48](https://release.gnome.org/48/)**: This release brings notification stacking to reduce clutter, and delivers major performance gains, including dynamic triple buffering and faster file browsing in Files.
 The new image viewer adds editing tools like crop and rotate, while support for RAW formats expands functionality.
 The release debuts new fonts — Adwaita Sans and Mono — enhancing legibility and language support.
 Digital Wellbeing tools now track screen time, enforce usage limits, and provide break reminders.
 Battery lifespan is protected with a new 80 percent charging cap option for supported hardware.
 A minimalist Audio Player app joins the core apps, focusing on simple playback with waveform views.
 HDR support makes its system-level debut, and Text Editor receives a cleaner interface with better formatting controls.
 Additional features include global shortcuts for apps, improved window placement, and expanded keyboard shortcut support.
 Updates to Contacts, Settings, Calendar, Maps, Web, and Orca improve accessibility, UX, and performance across the desktop.

 **[harfbuzz](https://github.com/harfbuzz/harfbuzz) 11**: This new major version introduces new font-function integrations for CoreText, DirectWrite, and the Rust-based Skrifa library, accessible via the new `hb_font_set_funcs_using()` [Application Programming Interfaces](https://en.wikipedia.org/wiki/API).
 Additional APIs allow loading font-faces directly from files or blobs for FreeType, CoreText, and DirectWrite backends.
 The DirectWrite shaper now fully supports font variations and user features, and its API is no longer marked experimental.